neel147063/32-bit-5-Stage-Pipeline-RISC-V-Processor-/README.md

 #### **Introduction**
 RISC-V is an open-source instruction set architecture (ISA) designed for flexibility, simplicity, and efficiency.
 The 32-bit RISC-V ISA supports multiple instruction types, making it suitable for various applications.
 A 5-stage pipelined architecture enhances instruction throughput by breaking down instruction execution into distinct stages, ensuring efficient parallel processing.

+*To use and run this project, you need to have Vivado 2023.2 ML Edition installed on your system.*

 ### **Instruction Types and Field Addresses**

 1. **R-Type**: